frconor-ebook/meditations/_posts/2025-02-12-bartimaeus.md

 *I thank you my God for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
 I ask your help to put them into practice.
 My Immaculate Mother, St.
-Joseph, my father, and lord, my guardian angel, intercede for me.
+Joseph, my father, and lord, my guardian angel, intercede for me.*\
-Amen.*\
+\
+*In the name of the Father, and of the Son, and of the Holy Spirit.
+Amen.*

+*Amen.*\
 \
 *Olv*